Douai School: Sport

 Association football was introduced to the "old" school in the late 1880s.
 Before this, football was played to particular rules which allowed the use of hands and forbade any kicking backwards.
 Cricket had been played for many years in the old quad, but in 1885 a new pitch was laid at Douai's country house in Planques.

-External fixtures, which were unknown at old Douai, were soon organized after the move to England.
+External fixtures, which were rare at old Douai, were soon organized after the move to England.
 Cricket and hockey were played at the new school from 1905, and from 1918 to 1919 rugby union replaced soccer as the main winter sport (soccer returned as a minor sport in 1962).
 In 1920, the Trinidadian Louis Wharton became Douai's first Oxford University cricketer, having won a Blue for soccer the previous year.
 He went on to play cricket for Somerset.
 After the war the Surrey all-rounder Alan Peach was cricket coach, succeeded by Frank Shipston of Nottinghamshire.
 An indoor swimming pool was built in 1937.

 A group of spectators (at Twickenham) associated with the school is credited with introducing the song Swing Low, Sweet Chariot as an English rugby union anthem.